ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-10-10-buying-an-old-mercedes-1113-truck.md

 comments: true
 ---

-While [building my toilet]({% post_url 2021-09-11-building-a-wooden-toilet %}) at the farm of my friends in Bavaria, I spotted an ad of someone selling a Mercedes 911 truck close by.
+While [building my new toilet]({% post_url 2021-09-11-building-a-wooden-toilet %}) at the farm of my friends in Bavaria, I spotted an ad of someone selling a Mercedes 911 truck close by.
 I've always been fascinated by the beautiful trucks that Mercedes built in the 60s.
 I [met Martin and Peggy]({% post_url 2021-05-09-enjoying-lanzarote_and_fuerteventura %}#martin-peggy) on the Canary Islands who were traveling in a Mercedes 1113 truck that I really liked.
 So much space!
 They traveled in an actual house not just a compact van like mine.

 Although I wasn't actively looking for a new vehicle, I decided to check out the Mercedes 911, just to see it in real life and to meet the owner.